How To Prepare An Incredibly Romantic Valentine's Day Meal

 Add the flour and cook for 1 minute, then pour in the stock and add the potato.

-Bring the soup to a boil, and then simmer until the potato is disintegrating.
+Bring the soup to a boil, and then simmer until the potato disintegrates.

 Working in batches in a mixer, or using an immersion blender, puree the soup until smooth.

 Add in the reserved mushrooms, if any, and the cream.
 Heat through.
 Taste and adjust seasonings.
-If the soup is not as thick as you would like it.
+Suppose the soup is not as thick as you would like it.

 Continue to simmer to reduce.